Moving Pictures (Rush album): Side two

 "Witch Hunt" opens with faint voices, which were recorded on the driveway of Le Studio in sub-zero temperatures, with the band and studio staff shouting in a humorous way while drinking Scotch whisky.
 Lifeson said one of his lines, "Fucking football", can be heard if the listener tries hard enough.
-The tracks were overdubbed multiple times until it sounded what Lee described as a "vigilante mob".
+The tracks were overdubbed multiple times until it sounded like what Lee described as a "vigilante mob".
 The main riff was written by cover designer Hugh Syme on a synthesizer and double-tracked drums in one verse.
-"Witch Hunt" would become a part of the Fear series of songs, which includes "The Weapon" from Signals (1982), "The Enemy Within" from Grace Under Pressure (1984), and "Freeze" from Vapor Trails (2002), and went on reverse chronological order by the album, except "Freeze", which is the fourth part like normal chronological order.
+"Witch Hunt" would become a part of the Fear series of songs, which includes "The Weapon" from Signals (1982), "The Enemy Within" from Grace Under Pressure (1984), and "Freeze" from Vapor Trails (2002), and appeared in reverse chronological album order, except for "Freeze" which is the fourth part and did indeed appear fourth.

 "Vital Signs" was the last song that the band wrote for the album, which was pieced together at Le Studio.
 It features a sequencer part produced by an Oberheim OB-X synthesizer, and shows a distinct reggae flavour.
 Reggae influences in Rush's music were first heard on Permanent Waves, and would later be heard more extensively on their next two albums.